-During this walk you will visit the most significant and interesting historical sites in Prague with our guide.
+During this walk, you will visit the most significant and interesting historical sites in Prague with our guide.
 You will take in the Jewish Quarter and the historical buildings of the Old Town.
 Then the walk includes a 30-minute break to relax.
-If you think that four hours is long, and that you will feel tired after the first half of the walk, you can take the second half the following day.
-After the break we continue the walk from Mariánské Square over the famous Charles Bridge, and finish in style at Prague Castle.
+If you think that four hours is long and feel tired after the first half of the walk, you can take the second half the following day.
+After the break, we continue the walk from Mariánské Square over the famous Charles Bridge and finish at Prague Castle.

 Join Our Free Walking Tour

 The first part starts on Old Town Square with a general introduction to Prague.
 Admiring the impressive composition of old buildings and churches, we also become acquainted with the life of the Czech reformer Jan Hus.

 Small winding lanes transport us back into Prague’s past: Mozart‘s Don Giovanni in the Estates Theatre, Karolinum – the Charles University since 1348, the cubist house of the Black Madonna and the medieval courtyard Ungelt.
 If time allowing us, we also visit the Powder Gate and the majestic art nouveau building of Municipal House.

 A visit to the Jewish Quarter leads us back to its tragic history.
 You discover the destiny of Prague Jews living behind the wall of the former ghetto.
 The Old-New Synagogue, the Old Jewish Cemetery, the Jewish Museum … visit with us the places where the fabulous Golem was created, and follow with us in the footsteps of the famous Jewish writer Franz Kafka.

 After this, we walk to Marianske Square, where you have a 30-minute break from 12:45 till 13.15.
 At this stage, you can decide whether you wish to continue after the break, or if you prefer, you can come another day for the second part of the tour.